Stipend Project Types

 Zero-Cost Projects (3 hour stipend, one semester maximum.)

 OER is not sufficiently available in all subject areas.
 The project outcome will be a resource list that focuses on library-owned materials to completely replace a textbook.
-The resulting zero cost to student work will be published in BlackBoard, on the library website, or another venue which facilitates access by students and departmental faculty.
-Example Projects: Spanish 1100, OFTI 1203.
+The resulting zero cost to student work will be published in Pressbooks, BlackBoard, on the library website, or another location which facilitates access by students and departmental faculty.
+Example Projects: Spanish 1100 (Library E-book), OFTI 1203 (LinkedIn Learning in Blackboard).

 OER Ancillaries Development (1-3 hour stipend, one semester maximum)